Reach an engaged audience of real estate professionals

 Banner Ads

-Prominent, high-visibility placements in TJ TALK and on the TJ TALK website provide premium real estate to promote your brand or initiative.
+Prominent, high-visibility placements provide premium positioning to promote your brand or initiative.

 Featured Events

-Boost attendance by highlighting your industry event at the top of our event listings.
+Boost attendance by highlighting your real estate industry event at the top of our event listings.

 Featured Job Listings